 I would experience this somewhat on a day-to-day basis with my skin feeling not as loose as the night before.
 When I'm not restoring the skin's elasticity comes back to normal in about two weeks.
 This is not a bad thing in fact it wasn't for the skin's natural elasticity coming back I would not have a natural looking end to my restored foreskin.

 This is the trade-off of using more aggressive methods to restoring.
 You will sacrifice some comfort for faster progress.
 I could choose to use a less aggressive method in which case I will be able to use that method for hours on end without feeling any discomfort but the trade-off will be less progress.
 There is a balance that needs to be found by anyone restoring.
 A balance between aggressive and less aggressive ways to restore is the best way to go.
 Rotating methods will also keep any discomfort to a minimum.

-Using aggressive methods all the time will result in over stressing the skin and I will be prone to more skin injuries such as bruising or very small skin tears.
+When I was using aggressive methods all the time it would result in over stressing the skin and I would be prone to more skin injuries such as bruising or very small skin tears.
 These sounds scarier than they are but they do require me having to stop for a couple of days to let them completely heal.
-This is much like overtraining when it comes to exercise.
+This is much like over training when it comes to exercise.

 So to recap, for 95% of my restoring day I will not feel any discomfort whatsoever.
 When I do start to feel some discomfort that's when I know I need to remove whatever method I am using for a quick break before I continue.

 I am often asked the question "What is the most comfortable and productive way to restore?"
 My response is that restoring should never be an uncomfortable process, but there are going to be some brief discomfort now and then when using any method regardless of whatever device you are using.
 This usually happens after wearing a device for a period of time during your restoring day.
 When I first put a device on my will feel almost nothing at all.
 There may be a brief learning curve for someone new to restoring only because their body has not been accustomed to having something attached to it but they should not be any pain involved.